Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-21-setup-iterm-with-oh-my-zsh.md

 source /usr/local/share/zsh-autosuggestions/zsh-autosuggestions.zsh
 ```

-**ProTip**: To reload any change in `~/.zshrc` file use `source ~/.zshrc` command.
+**ProTip**: To reload any change made in `~/.zshrc` file, use `source ~/.zshrc` command.
 {: .notice--info #plugin_demo}
 {% include figure image_path="assets/images/setup-iterm-with-oh-my-zsh/plugins_demo.gif" %}

-## Alias
+## Working with Alias

-Alias is not exclusive funtionality of zsh but Oh-my-zsh provides lots of alias by default.
+Alias is not exclusive functionality of zsh but Oh-my-zsh provides lots of alias by default.
 Lots of plugins also come with alias for example `git` plugin.

 If you want to create your on aliases, create a separate file and load that file using `~/.zshrc` by adding following line in the file: